<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=229461991482875&amp;ev=PageView&amp;noscript=1">

 • Has a need for any additional requirements been identified?

-Any issues found in the review of the initial CMS requirements must be discussed with the stakeholders who proposed the requirements.
+Any issues found in the review of the initial CLM software requirements must be discussed with the stakeholders who proposed the requirements.
 Complete understanding of both the requirement and the issues is required.

 Creativity may be required to reach a consensus on issue resolution, but where no agreement seems possible, delegation to a higher authority for a final decision may be needed.

-If you really feel it's necessary, you might want to seek guidance or an objective opinion about the validity and suitability of your final CMS requirements from a thoroughly experienced third party.
+If you really feel it's necessary, you might want to seek guidance or an objective opinion about the validity and suitability of your final CLM software requirements from a thoroughly experienced third party.

 The outcome of the validation process will be an approved final list of requirements in the template representing your position going forward.
 Update the template to show which requirements are designated as ‘final’.

-Your next step will be to use the information contained in the CMS Requirements Template and our other contract management resources to shortlist your preferred suppliers and invite them to provide a tailored demonstration to you and your key stakeholders, showing how their solutions can fulfil your requirements.
+Your next step will be to use the information contained in the CLMS Requirements Templates and our other contract lifecycle management resources to shortlist your preferred suppliers and invite them to provide a tailored demonstration to you and your key stakeholders showing how their solutions can fulfil your requirements.

 Rod Linsley